kaosborn/KaosPhysics/README.md

 #### Pages folder

-The `elements.html` file is an HTML/RSS/JavaScript page that displays the Periodic Table of the Elements.
+The `elements.html` file is an HTML/RSS/JavaScript page that displays the periodic table of the elements.
 Stable versions are periodically posted here:

 https://kaosborn.github.io/elements.html

 The **Elements** web page:

-* Displays the Periodic Table of the Elements in either standard, 32-column, or left-step format.
+* Displays the periodic table of the elements in either standard, 32-column, or left-step format.
 * Provides a plethora of switchable themes.
 * Provides full support for multiple languages, including English variants.
 * Uses responsive CSS to provide adaptable output without JavaScript.